qinguorui2001/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

-Remember to display the student's assignment list using [show](#showing-a-students-assignments-show) before using the `remove` command!
+Remember to display the student's assignments using [show](#showing-a-students-assignments-show) before using the `remove` command!

 </div>